Is Grinding a Tree Stump Better Than Removing It?

 Spatial Aesthetics

-But getting rid of the stumps and replacing them with a flower garden, picnic table, or patio set will do wonders for the kerb appeal of your home.
-You might also clear the area so that children have a safe place to play without any obstacles.
+But getting rid of the stumps and replacing them with a flower garden, picnic table, or patio set will do wonders for your home’s kerb appeal.
+You might also clear the area so children have a safe place to play without obstacles.

 Uninterrupted Tree Development

-A tree's stump can really stimulate the growth of a whole new tree around it.
-Because they continually send up new shoots, getting rid of these is a pain and can be expensive.
-Even little trees can steal water and nutrients from your garden and landscaping, preventing it from flourishing.
+A tree’s stump can stimulate the growth of a whole new tree around it.
+Because trees continually send up new shoots, getting rid of them is a pain and can be expensive.
+Even little trees can steal water and nutrients from your garden and landscaping, preventing them from flourishing.

-The tree can regrow from the stump, creating a multi-trunked monster that is even more of a pain to get rid of than the initial stump was.
+The tree can regrow from the stump, creating a multi-trunked monster that is even more painful to remove than the initial stump.

 What Happens When Roots Are Ground?